Digital India Initiative

 Indian Computer Emergency Response Team (Cert-In)

-- It’s a government organization under the Ministry of Communications and Information Technology
+- CERT-In was established in 2004 as a functional organization of the Ministry of Electronics and Information Technology.

 - It reports the incidence on daily basis and alerts computer system users about the vulnerability of the system.
 Recently it reported multiple vulnerabilities in Apple iOS.